gatsbyjs/gatsby/docs/blog/2018-09-27-reach-router/index.md

 ## How does it support accessibility?

 When you visit a Gatsby site, a static, server-rendered HTML page is loaded first, and then the JavaScript to hydrate the site into a web app is loaded.
-From there, internal routing is handled with the [Gatsby Link component](/docs/gatsby-link/), which wraps [@reach/router’s Link component](https://reach.tech/router/api/Link).
+From there, internal routing is handled with the [Gatsby Link component](/docs/gatsby-link/), which wraps [@reach/router's Link component](https://reach.tech/router/api/Link).

 Web apps rerender in the client -- without making a request to the server to fetch new HTML -- resulting in a faster, more seamless user experience.
 These performance benefits, however, can create a broken experience for users who rely on assistive technology like screen readers.

 When a user navigates between traditional server-rendered pages, the page is fully reloaded; In response, screen readers can announce the new content.
-When using most client-side routing solutions (out of the box), without the page reload, screen readers don’t know new content has been loaded to focus or announce.
+When using most client-side routing solutions (out of the box), without the page reload, screen readers don't know new content has been loaded to focus or announce.

-The video below demonstrates this challenge (Video by [Rob DeLuca](https://twitter.com/robdel12), which accompanied his related article, “[Single page app routers are broken](https://medium.com/@robdel12/single-page-apps-routers-are-broken-255daa310cf)”)
+The video below demonstrates this challenge (Video by [Rob DeLuca](https://twitter.com/robdel12), which accompanied his related article, "[Single page app routers are broken](https://medium.com/@robdel12/single-page-apps-routers-are-broken-255daa310cf)")

 <iframe
   width="560"